-Unrestricted net position represents the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation or other legal requirements.
-The 454.72% reduction in unrestricted net position was primarily a result of the District's net pension liability record in the current year.
+Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraint established by debt covenants, enabling legislation, or the legal requirement - decreased \$2,954,308 or 843.76%.
+The decrease in unrestricted net position is primarily a result of the District's net pension liability net pension expense recorded in the current year.

-Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions- an Amendment of GASB Statement No. 27 was implemented during fiscal year 2015.
-The beginning net position as of July 1, 2015 for governmental activities and business type activities were restated by \$5,866,692 and \$175,238, respectively, to retroactively report the net pension liability as of June 30, 2013 and deferred outflows of resources related to contributions made after June 30, 2013 but prior to July 1, 2014.
+Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27 was implemented during fiscal year 2015.
+The beginning net position as of July 1, 2014 for governmental activities and business type activities were restated by \$3,121,799 and \$112,221 respectively, to retroactively report the net pension liability as of June 30, 2013 and deferred outflows of resources related to contributions made after June 30, 2013 but prior to July 1, 2014.
 Fiscal year 2013 and 2014 financial statement amounts for net pension liabilities, pension expense, deferred outflows of resources and deferred inflows of resources were not restated because the information was not available.
-In the past, pension expense was the amount of the employer contribution.
+In the past, pension expense was the amount of employer contribution.
 Current reporting provides a more comprehensive measure of pension expense which is more reflective of the amounts employees earned during the year.

-Figure A-4 shows the change in net position for the year ended June 30, 2015 compared to fiscal year 2014.
+Figure A-4 shows the changes in net position for the year ended June 30, 2015 compared to the year ended June 30, 2014.